We’ve got your back. When you join one of our trips, we want you to have peace of mind. In response to COVID-19, we’ve:

 Travelers should feel comfortable walking three to five miles over the course of each day and remaining on their feet for long periods of time.
 Keep in mind that Istanbul is a bustling and crowded place.

 You should plan to arrive anytime by 3 p.m. on Day 1 and depart anytime on the morning of Day 8.
-We’re happy to book extra nights for you at the group's hotel and provide suggestions for things to do and see in the city on your own.

 Most dietary restrictions can be accommodated, though in most cases ingredients can’t be substituted or omitted from particular dishes.
 Vegan options are challenging to come by, but if you’re willing to be flexible and miss out on some of the tastings, then you’re more than welcome to join.
 If you have a particular food allergy or intolerance, please contact us to find out if this is the right trip for you.